emuus/documentation/end-user/en/source/pages/templating/appliance-import-export.rst

 To import an archive:

-	1. Go to your ``Appliance Library``
+	1. Go to your ``Appliance Library``.

-	2. Click on the ``import`` button at the top right hand side of the view
+	2. Click on the ``import`` button at the top right hand side of the view.

 	.. image :: /images/import-appliance.png

+	3. A number of options are proposed.
+Select the method of import and click ``import``.

+	.. image :: /images/import-options.png
-	3. This opens up a file browser, choose the archive to upload

-	4. This will start the import process.
+	4. This opens up a file browser, choose the archive to upload.
+This will start the import process.
+The import progress will be shown.

 	.. image :: /images/importing-appliance.png